LSTA Coordinator's procedure for awarding grants:

 Additional information to post online:

 As of May 2015, certified resolutions are no longer necessary for these grant awards.

 Each grant recipient receives a unique contract with their information and budget included.
-The contract template was reviewed and approved by the Office of the Attorney General in February 2015.
 Contracts for recommended grants should be prepared in advance of the State Library Board meeting in May/June so they are ready to be mailed soon after the SLB votes to award the grants.
 Mail the contract, application for payment, and related materials.